waterdu/unity_eos_fps/README.md

 As of July 23, 2020, the EOS lobby search is buggy.
 P2P communication cannot be started unless you are in the same lobby,
 As a workaround, I made a simple lobby search server with Glitch.
-It is an API that only holds and delivers the lobby ID
+It is an API that only holds and delivers the lobby ID.
 [eos-lobby](https://glitch.com/~eos-lobby)

 ## Devised
 Calling the SDK was constantly increasing the amount of code, so I wrote more extension methods and organized them.

-* Replaced so that it can be called with only the argument
+* Replaced so that it can be called with only the argument.
 * The return value is UniTask and the callback is received by async.

 ## build